Introduction and Significance of Tribal Tour:

 Facets of the Tour

-A married Sidhi woman when expects her first baby, a pre-delivery ceremony of baby shower or Gaud Bharai is in the seventh month of the pregnancy at her in-laws house.
+A married Sidhi woman who expects her first baby, a pre-delivery ceremony of a baby shower or Gaud Bharai is in the seventh month of the pregnancy at her in-law’s house.
 The ritual is known as kholobharo.
-In this occasion, the would-be mother gets clothes, coconut etc as presents from her maiden place and the ritual ends with a dinner served to family members and close relatives.
-After birth, the new mother is not allowed to visit the mosque till the 6th day ceremony.
-Bua or father’s sister names the child while the new father whispers holy Quran to the infant.
-Only in case of male child, mundan or shaving off head is celebrated.
-Aqiqa ritual is also accomplished by the Sidhis.
+On this occasion, the would-be mother gets clothes, coconut etc as presents from her maiden place and the ritual ends with a dinner served to family members and close relatives.
+After birth, the new mother is not allowed to visit the mosque till the 6th-day ceremony.
+Bua or the father’s sister names the child while the new father whispers the holy Quran to the infant.
+Only in the case of a male child, mundane or shaving off the head is celebrated.
+The Aqiqa ritual is also accomplished by the Sidhis.
 Gujarat Tribal expeditions offering tribal village sightseeing echoes the tribal presence of not only the state but also of India.
-Tourists can interact with tribes via local guides to get a flair of their life, livelihood, customs and ceremonies.
-Travellers also procure original and exotic tribal handicrafts directly from creators.
+Tourists can interact with tribes via local guides to get a flair for their life, livelihood, customs, and ceremonies.
+Travelers also procure original and exotic tribal handicrafts directly from creators.

 Further Reading –